ryo-ymd/vue-hotel-datepicker/README.md

 - Default: `12`

 Number of month you want to have already created, the next month `countOfTotalMonthByDefault` + 1 will be created directly after you click on pagination button

+## Timezone

+- Type : `String`
+- Default: `Europe/Paris`

+Define the timezone of the Calendar for manage periods and disabled dates in the correct timezone

 ## API